jochym/qecalc/DOC/sphinx/tutorial.rst

 before using them in automated manner.

-In order to run python scripts with Quantum Espresso, one needs to provide all the appropriate config files for (scf.in for total energy or geometry optimization;
+In order to run python scripts with Quantum Espresso, one needs to provide all the appropriate config files (scf.in for total energy or geometry optimization;
 additionally ph.in and dynmat.in for single phonon; or ph.in, q2r.in and matdyn.in
-for multi phonon calculation) and place config.ini into working dir, which specifies parallel environment of your task as well as all the relevant input and output files.
+for multi phonon calculation; etc) and place config.ini into working dir, which specifies parallel environment of your task as well as all the relevant input and output files.
 An example of config.ini is located in qecalc directory.
 All its sections do not need to be populated, only the parameters needed for a